yampilop/RHOSPVirtLab/roles/RHOSP-undercloud/README.md

     - name: Wait for the undercloud to come up
       wait_for_connection:
         timeout: 120
-      when: create
+      when: create | bool

     - name: Gathering facts
       setup:
-      when: create
+      when: create | bool

   roles:
     - role: RHOSP-undercloud
-      when: create
+      when: create | bool
 ```

 License